Salted Caramel Banana Bread

 • In a medium size bowl, whisk together the flour, baking soda, salt, and baking powder.
 Set aside.

-• Reduce the mixer speed to low and slowly add the dry ingredients, stopping when everything is just incorporated.
+• Reduce the mixer speed to low and slowly add the dry ingredients, stopping when everything is just incorporated and no large flour pockets remain.

 • Slowly drizzle the caramel sauce into the batter then stir a couple times to swirl the caramel around.
 There is no need to make sure it's fully incorporated.

-• Pour the batter into the prepared pan.
-Bake the loaf for 50-60 minutes, or until a toothpick inserted in the center comes out mostly clean.
+• Pour the batter into the prepared pan, then bake the loaf for 50-60 minutes, or until a toothpick or cake tester inserted in the center comes out mostly clean.
 Allow loaf to cool in the pan on a wire cooling rack before serving.
-Drizzle with more bourbon caramel sauce, if desired, before serving.
 Loaf stays fresh, covered tightly at room temperature, up to 5 days, or in the refrigerator up to 1 week.
 Loaf freezes well.
 Remove from pan and wrap tightly in plastic wrap and foil, and freeze up to 2 months.
 Thaw in the refrigerator or at room temperature.

 Notes